mikependon/RepoDB.NET/pages/mappers/classhandlermapper.md

 ---

-A class that is used to map a class handler into a .NET CLR type.
-This class is used as an alternative to [ClassHandler](/attribute/classhandler) attribute.
+A class that is used to map a class handler into a class.
+This class is used as an alternative to the [ClassHandler](/attribute/classhandler) attribute.

 Please see the [IClassHandlerMapper](/interface/iclasshandler) for more details about the property handling implementation.